 top of page

-Section 508 Compliance & Accessibility Remediation Services
+Accessibility Remediation Services

 Accessibility Starts With Structure

-Digital Accessibility means removing barriers so that people with disabilities can interact with documents, websites, and other information technology.
+Digital accessibility means removing barriers so that people with disabilities can interact with documents, websites, and other information technology.
 Today, many tools exist that enable people with blindness, low vision, or learning disabilities to access and read documents, websites, and other sources of information.
 All users can now have equal access to information and functionality.

 Accessibility Remediation Service Infographic